zyang1580/DCR/README.md

 ### 3.2 Start from Scratch
 + If you use a new dataset, you need to:
-1. Preprocess your dataset with "prepare.py" then with "prepare_data2.py".
+1. Preprocess your dataset, referring to the file "prepare.py" and the file "prepare_data2.py".
 2. Update the main_function_kwai.py for the new dataset, focusing on several variables:
 ```
 post_action: testing label